wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

 });
 ```

 The reason for this is that component state is set asychronously.
 React's uses an efficient rendering approach that will batch state updates and execute them at the most efficient time.
 When state is actually set may not be when you expect.
-Because this process occurs asynchronously we can not rely on the current value of state (or props) from `this.state` as it may be "out of sync" by the time `setState()` is processed.
+Because this process occurs asynchronously we can not rely on the current value of state (or props) from `this.state/.props` as it may be "out of sync" by the time `setState()` is processed.
+You can read more about the React reasoning from one of the most well known React developers [@gaearon](https://github.com/facebook/react/issues/11527#issuecomment-360199710).

 ```js
 // DON'T DO THIS!